MarceloBrazolim/MouseControlledSentryGun/README.md

     z = 11

 - All code related to axis 'Z' on /main.py reffers to a third dimension, which could not be implemented on a traditional mouse.
+However it was adapted to be used as a trigger mechanism, assigning the left-mouse button as the switch.

 ## Just some more notes